Zijian-Ju/vuepress-theme-resume/example/README.md

 - Familiar with open-source cloud management tools such as Terraform and Komiser,

-- Familiar with with Kubernetes development, and open-source Kubernetes ecosystem such as Rancher, Helm, Envoy, Keda;
+- Familiar with Kubernetes development, and open-source Kubernetes ecosystem such as Rancher, Helm, Envoy, Keda;

 - Concrete foundations in Computer Systems, Data Structure and Algorithms, OOP design;